silvester-pari/vanilla-site/README.md

 ### No dependencies?
 Really?

 Yes!
 Ah wait... maybe?
 You probably will want some styling framework or markdown rendering etc., so you could add some!
-The example (in the `docs` folder) uses [Pico](https://picocss.com/) for some minimal styling.
+The example (in the `example` folder) uses [Pico](https://picocss.com/) for some minimal styling.

 ### Can I use this in production?